-Besides these details, durable subscriptions work out of the box.
-But to give even more flexibility to the system integration, you may use the hook, that provides an opportunity for name mangling and/or decoration for both client IDs and subscription names.
-This hook is configured through the parameter hook of the common configuration section (see Common Configuration Parameters) and provides two specific methods for this purpose:
+Besides these details, durable, shared and shared durable subscriptions work out of the box.
+But to give even more flexibility to the system integration, you may use a hook, that provides an opportunity for name mangling and/or decoration for both client IDs and subscription names.
+This hook is configured through the parameter hook of the common configuration section (see Common Configuration Parameters) and provides specific methods for this purpose:

+- getDedicatedBrokerConnectionName,

+- getDurableSubscriptionName,

+- getSharedSubscriptionName,

+- getSharedDurableSubscriptionName.

-- getDedicatedBrokerConnectionName and - getDurableSubscriptionName (see The JMS Extender Hook).
+See The JMS Extender Hook SDK for more details.